15 Photos Of Vultures Show Them In A Way You’ve Likely Never Seen Before

 “In South Africa, vultures consume more meat than all of the other scavengers put together.” — Charlie Hamilton James

 “They are the fastest-declining birds in history.” — Charlie Hamilton James

 Vultures have relatively weak legs and feet with blunt talons, though they do have powerful bills.
 If a carcass is too stiff for them to rip open, they will wait for another predator to open the flesh before they feed, which is why vultures are often seen in the company of other carrion-eating animals.

-Vultures being sold at an illegal market.
+These vulture carcasses are being sold at an illegal market.

 “I want people to see them at their best, which is when they are fighting and they are covered in blood and they are utterly repulsive ... and they are wonderful for it.” — Charlie Hamilton James

-“Of all the animals in the world they are the ones that are possibly in the most trouble.” — Charlie Hamilton James
+“Of all the animals in the world, they are the ones that are possibly in the most trouble.” — Charlie Hamilton James